 SEO is anything but a “one size fits all” strategy.
 Cold Email to Gain Great Backlinks.
 What works for one website may not work for another.
 And what worked for you in the past may not yield the same results in the future.

 From startup companies to enterprise websites, SEO is critical.
-Taking this one step further, there is nothing more important than high-quality inbound links, also known as backlinks.
+Taking this one step further, there is nothing more important than using high-quality inbound links, also known as backlinks.
 Cold email outreach can be an effective strategy for gaining great backlinks.

 But here is the million dollar question: what is the best way to build backlinks without drawing the ire of Google?